enricogherardi/U-Net-with-Dice-Loss-for-Multiclass-Instance-Segmentation/README.md

 ## Conclusion

 For a more in-depth analysis I recommend you to read the report of the challenge.
+The final evaluation of this project by our professor was 2.0/2.0.